Copy data from or to MongoDB by using Azure Data Factory or Synapse Analytics

 Linked service properties

-The following properties are supported for MongoDB linked service:
+The following table lists the supported properties for a MongoDB linked service:

 Example: